Board Meeting - October 28, 2025

 Motion/Second/Comments/Roll Call

-1. Appointment - Paraprofessional
+1. Paraprofessional as Substitute

 Tara Tay

-6. Appointment - Substitutes
+3. Appointment of Substitutes

-Move to approve the appointment of substitutes for the 2025-2026 school year as listed on the chart below, effective September 2, 2025, pending completion of substitute training and criminal history clearance:
+Move to approve the appointment of substitutes for the 2025-2026 school year as listed on the chart below, effective October 22, 2025, pending completion of substitute training and criminal history clearance:

 Teacher sub with College bachelors degree - $120/day